 In an nutshell, green waste is biodegradable waste such as grass and flower clippings, hedge trimmings, weeds and other plant waste, or domestic and commercial waste such as food and kitchen waste.

 So, can you put green waste in our skips?

 Yes – you can!
-At Just Skips we can dispose of the majority of green waste for you due to our disposal methods and the quality of our skips.
+At Just Skips we can dispose of the majority of green waste for you due to our disposal methods and the quality of our green waste skip bins.
 This means you can get rid of any unwanted biodegradable matter that is making your home messy.

 However, we cannot dispose any materials that are unsafe.
-This includes bricks, concrete, liquid waste, tyres and LPG cylinders, soil and food waste, batteries or asbestos.
+This includes liquids, tyres and LPG cylinders, food waste, batteries or asbestos.
 Because these are unsafe materials, they cannot be recycled or sorted in a processing facility.

 All green waste materials are disposed of in a safe and reliable manner, and properly disposing your green waste will also help to reduce your carbon footprint making your impact on the environment smaller which contributes to a healthier world.

 If you have copious amounts of green waste that you urgently need to get rid of, whether it be leaves, branches or tree stumps, woodchips and bark, grass and other clippings you can dispose of it in one of our skips.

 Restrictions and Rules with ‘Green Waste’ and its Disposal